17ms/golfed.xyz/content/posts/reversing-x-client-auth/index.md

 ### Storing tokens

 To minimize the amount of authentication traffic, it's wise to store and reload the request headers and cookies from the local disk (e.g. as a JSON).
 Validity of the restored tokens can easily be checked by querying the `lFi3xnx0auUUnyG4YwpCNw/GetUserClaims` GraphQL endpoint with an empty POST request.
+Getting rid of unnecessary authentication flows greatly reduces the risks of the account getting "locked" (requiring the `LoginAcid` subtask with an email challenge during the next login).

 ## Automating the functionality